lukeswitz/WiFi-RemoteID/README.md

 ## Drone Remote id to Meshtastic 📡
+Minimal WiFi-based Drone Remote ID Scanner
+This project is a minimal scanner for WiFi-based Drone Remote ID, supporting both OpenDroneID and French Remote ID formats.
+It runs on ESP32 (tested with Mesh-Detect boards like the Xiao ESP32-C3) and sends parsed messages over a custom UART to a serial mesh network.
 <img src="eye.png" alt="eye" style="width:50%; height:25%;">
 Minimal WiFi-based Drone Remote ID Scanner
 This project is a minimal scanner for WiFi-based Drone Remote ID, supporting both OpenDroneID and French Remote ID formats.
 It runs on ESP32 (tested with Mesh-Detect boards like the Xiao ESP32-C3) and sends parsed messages over a custom UART to a serial mesh network.